Clemson–South Carolina rivalry: History and notable games

-In 2000, Trailing late in the game 14–13, Clemson quarterback Woody Dantzler connected with wide-receiver Rod Gardner for a 50-yard reception to Carolina's 8-yard line with 10 seconds remaining.
-Carolina fans point to a replay that seems to show Gardner pushing off Gamecock defender Andre Goodman, but Clemson fans contend that the contact was mutual and incidental.
-No penalty flag was thrown on the play, leaving Clemson kicker Aaron Hunt to kick a 25-yard field goal that gave Clemson a 16–14 win.
-Clemson fans remember this game as "The Catch II" while Carolina fans call it "The Push-Off Game".
+In 2000, for the first time since 1987, both teams were ranked entering the game.
+Trailing late in the game 14–13, Clemson quarterback Woody Dantzler connected with wide-receiver Rod Gardner for a 50-yard reception to Carolina's 8-yard line with ten seconds remaining.South Carolina players and fans point to a replay that shows Gardner pushing off Gamecock defender Andre Goodman, while Clemson players and fans contend that the contact was mutual and incidental.
+No penalty flag was thrown on the play despite a Gamecock receiver being flagged for offensive pass interference on a similar play in the first half by the same official.
+Clemson kicker Aaron Hunt kicked a 25-yard field goal that gave Clemson a 16–14 win.
+The game remains divisive, with Clemson fans remembering it as "The Catch II" and South Carolina fans remembering it as "The Push-Off Game".